 Student groups may choose to plan trips and events that require travel off campus.
-However, student leaders should be cognizant that, due to the risk management requirements in place at the University, students are required to strictly adhere to all the policies listed on this site, the Vice President for Campus Life Travel Site and the Risk Management site.
-Failure to comply with all policies will result in the prohibition of group or individual travel and, in egregious cases, disciplinary action.
-Groups must schedule a meeting with Shelley Jannos in the ODUS office before committing to any travel plans.
+However, student leaders should be cognizant of the fact that all travelers must strictly adhere to the University's policies listed here, on the University Travel site, and on the Risk Management site.
+Failure to comply with policy will result in prohibition of individual or group travel and, in particularly egregious cases, disciplinary action.
+Groups must contact their home department before committing to any travel plans.

-- Driving a University owned or leased vehicle is an earned privilege for student drivers.
-All students requesting driving privileges on or off campus for organization related activities must complete the Campus Vehicle Driver Certification process prior to traveling.
+- Driving a University-owned or -leased vehicle is an earned privilege for student drivers.
+All students requesting driving privileges on or off campus for organization-related activities must complete the Campus Vehicle Driver Certification process prior to traveling.
 For undergraduates, this includes

 - All University-owned vehicles or vehicles rented by a student organization are to be used solely for official University-related business.
 Insurance for these vehicles is primary for all liability occurrences.
 Any damages resulting from an accident while on personal business will not be subject to coverage by the University's insurance policy.
-Additionally, students using University rented or owned vehicles will be subjected to disciplinary action if these vehicles are used for personal reasons at any time.
+Additionally, students using University-rented or -owned vehicles will be subject to disciplinary action if these vehicles are used for personal reasons at any time.

-- All traffic violations are the responsibility of the person driving the vehicle.
+- Traffic violations are the responsibility of the person driving the vehicle.
 Student organization funds may not be used to pay traffic violation fees or fines.
 Unpaid tickets and/or citations can lead to a suspension of travel privileges for the group.

 - All traffic accidents, regardless of severity, must be reported to the Department of Public Safety immediately.
-If you are not on campus, please report the accident via phone to (609) 258-1000.
-A detailed report of the accident must be submitted in writing to ODUS the first full day the group returns to campus.
+If you are not on campus, please call Public Safety at (609) 258-1000.
+A detailed report of the accident must be submitted to your home department on the first full day after the the group returns to campus.
 This report will be distributed to the Department of Public Safety and the Office of Risk Management for insurance purposes.
-Failure to comply with these policies will likley result in the prohibition of group travel.
+Failure to comply with these procedures will result in prohibition of group travel.

-- The University maintains the right to cancel any trip due to any safety concerns, including road conditions and storm warnings.
+- The University maintains the right to cancel any trip due to safety concerns (i.e., poor road conditions and storm warnings).

 - At no time may the driver use a cell phone while operating the vehicle.

 - Drivers should not speed to maintain a "caravan."
 Each vehicle should have its own set of directions.
-Students should make arrangements to meet at pre-determined points along the route.
+On long trips, students should make arrangement to meet at pre-determined points along the route.

 - University insurance does not cover transportation in fifteen passenger vans.
 Fifteen passenger vans are not permitted to be used for any student organization’s travel needs.
 Any group found using a fifteen passenger van for any travel may be subject to disciplinary action and will lead to a suspension of travel privileges for the group.

-- Golf Carts: Organizations using University owned or leased golf carts are required to follow University policy (section D) governing such.
+- Golf Carts: Organizations using University owned or leased golf carts are required to follow University policy governing such activity.
 Failure to comply with these policies will result in the revocation of golf cart privileges for the group responsible.

-- If the organization is traveling with a group of 30 or more, it may be cost effective to charter a bus.
-You must fill out an events registration form before reserving a bus.
-Students typically decide between a coach bus and a yellow school bus).
+- If the organization is traveling with a group of 30 or more students, it may be most cost-effective to charter a bus (either a coach bus or a yellow school bus).
 With this option, please keep the following in mind:

-- Bus transportation costs typically start around $750 and coach buses may cost twice as much as yellow school buses.
+- Bus transportation costs typically start around $750 and coach buses may cost twice as much as a yellow school bus

-- The pick-up/drop-off location needs to be coordinated through the Office of Parking & Transportation.
+- Pick-up and drop-off locations must be coordinated through the Office of Parking & Transportation

-- You should inquire in advance what the policy, if any, is in regards to tipping the bus driver.
+- Inquire in advance what the company's policy is regarding tipping the driver